ha0ye/haoye.us/content/about/header/index.md

   About Hao Ye
 ---

+I am the Curriculum Lead for the [Community for Rigor](https://c4r.io/).

+I am interested in reforming research systems to be more humane, welcoming, inclusive, and equitable.
+This encompasses a variety of movements, including:

+* open research (perhaps more popularly known as "open science")
+* researcher training
+* labor conditions and incentive alignment

-I am motivated to use my expertise to solve interesting and impactful problems.
-Lately, that has been through teaching and developing training materials, and collaborating to achieve systemic change in research practices.
+My primary motivation is to use my expertise to solve interesting and impactful problems, with the goal of making academia and society more inclusive and open.

-My academic background has spanned several different fields, including computer science, psychology, oceanography, and ecology.
-Currently, I focus on open research / open science and reproducibility practices.

-More broadly, I am interested in making academia and society more inclusive and open, to improve accessibility to knowledge.
 After many years spent working on data and software, I have become more intentionally collaborative to tackle these larger scale problems.
 I enjoy working with other people on initiatives, so [get in touch](../contact) if you want to chat!

 ## Education